Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • bad heredity.

-About the symptoms of thrombosis of the hepatic veins, arteries, read on.
+Read more about the symptoms of thrombosis of the hepatic veins and arteries.

-Immediately make a reservation, some general clinical picture Budd-Chiari syndrome does not exist; each patient has an individual disease.
-But doctors, watching a large number of patients, nevertheless, several of them were identified in the general group:
+Let's make a reservation right away, some general clinical picture there is no such thing as Budd-Chiari syndrome; each patient's illness progresses individually.
+But doctors, watching large number patients, nevertheless, several of them were allocated to the general group:

-• severe pain in the abdomen.
+• severe pain in the abdominal area.
 This symptom is noted by almost all patients.
-Portability pain threshold all people have an individual, but the pains are so strong that they deprive a person of rest and sleep;
+Portability pain threshold Each person is different, but the pain is so severe that it deprives a person of rest and sleep;

 • enlarged liver and spleen.
-These factors are clearly evidenced by an enlarged abdomen.
-The patient is visited by feelings of swelling and heaviness;
+These factors are clearly evidenced by an enlarged belly.
+The patient experiences feelings of bloating and heaviness;

 • jaundice.
 A symptom that does not always appear;

-• ascites It is characterized by the accumulation of fluid in the abdomen, increasing its volume;
+• ascites.
+Characterized by the accumulation of fluid in the abdomen, increasing its volume;

 • hepatic encephalopathy.
 This symptom observed in a small number of patients;